w411e/lvgl_vscode_emulating/README.md

 | - LV_USE_ASSER_...
 STYLE, MEM_INTEGRITY, OBJ = 1<br> - LV_FS_STDIO_CACHE_SIZE 0 |  - LV_USE_ASSER_...
 STYLE, MEM_INTEGRITY, OBJ = 1<br> - LV_FS_STDIO_CACHE_SIZE 1024 |
 | <img src="./screenshots/Benchmark-Default-Settings.PNG" alt="Testresults for lv_demo_benchmark with default out of the box settings" title="Benchmark Default" width="400"/> | <img src="./screenshots/Benchmark-Optimized-Settings.PNG" alt="Testresults for lv_demo_benchmark with optimized settings" title="Benchmark Optimized" width="400"/> |

 **Conclusion**: The optimizations using the settingchanges shown above are having a huge impact on the overall CPU-usage and a minor impact on the FPS.
 The most ressource-intensive-task "Widgets demo" has 20%-points less average CPU usage and 2 FPS more in optimized mode.
 Overall all tests benefit from the optimization by using up to 50% less CPU capabilities in optimized mode.
 However there is one outlier with "Moving wallpaper".
-The Test uses 2%-points more in optimized mode than in default.<br>
+The Test uses 2%-points more in optimized mode than in default.<br><br>
-Testing with no cache for lv_fs_read() mostly had a negative impact on the performance, especially with the tests "Containers with opa_layer", in a small sample of tests the missing cache resulted in a performance boost e.g. "Moving wallpaper" or "Containers with overlay".
-Depending on the usecase, this is good to keep in mind and implement either as a toggle option for runtime operations or do other optimizations where a lv_fs_read-cache is usefull or not.
+Testing with **no cache for lv_fs_read()** mostly had a negative impact on the performance, especially with the tests "Containers with opa_layer", in a small sample of tests the missing cache resulted in a performance boost e.g. "Moving wallpaper" or "Containers with overlay".
+Depending on the usecase, this is good to keep in mind and implement either as a toggle option for runtime operations or do other optimizations where a lv_fs_read-cache is usefull or not.<br><br>
+Turning off **SDL for the default benchmark** had a negative impact on the images tests like "Multiple rectangles" or "Multiple ARGB images", where the "Multiple rectangles"-test had a CPU-usage of 23% instead of 10%-default or 6%-optimized.
+The other image-tests where in the same magnitude.

 </details>

-## Testing sdl_hal_init() tbd
+## Testing sdl_hal_init()

 <details>
 <summary><b>Testcases:</b></summary>